testcontainers/testcontainers-go/docs/features/common_functional_options.md

 If you need to access the `Container` struct of the dependent container, you can supply a callback function to `WithCallback` which be called with the dependent container once it is started.

+Named dependencies are automatically reused if the container is already running.